 You will follow this road for 25 km.
 The road soon becomes unsealed.
-When you come again to a 'Y' intersection, take the left-hand branch the Uamby Road towards Goolma.
+Just before the sealed road ends is a gravel road heading north (Gunagalderie Rd) which leads to high-end glamping at the property Budgalong, Spicers Creek, contact Nick Sutherland on (+61) 437 866 285 or go to the Budgalong website.
+Continuing on the gravel of 12 Mile Rd you come again to a 'Y' intersection, take the left-hand branch the Uamby Road towards Goolma.
 The road makes a slow descent as you follow Uamby Creek and the Cudgegong River.
 You should be able to find an occasional picnic spot.
 There are many cattle grids along the way - take care!
 After about 42 km another road junction is reached where you turn left into Gorries Lane and cycle the last 5 km to small village of Goolma.

-At Goolma you will find a very small settlement with a public toilet, hall, a few houses and a hotel, though presently closed.
-Water is available at the toilets but not the best taste!
-Alternatively, there is water available from the tank at the Goolma Hall.
-Both sources of water are untreated - boil or use some other forms of purification.
+At Goolma you will find a very small settlement with a public toilet, hall, a few houses, and a hotel, though presently closed.
+The Goolma Hall is managed by the Goolma Amenities committee.
+The black tank on the Goolma hall has a tap and you can get rainwater there to fill any water bottles.
+There is an e-bike recharging point at the Goolma Hall - cost a gold coin donation.